AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/NancyGettingstartedpages/GettingStartedU4L03.md

-# Getting Started with Your Training Makes It Smarter – Understanding the Role of Data in Machine Learning Workshop
+# Getting Started with Your Deploying Azure Based Anomaly Detection Pipeline and Evaluating Data Storage Workshop

-Welcome to your Training Makes It Smarter – Understanding the Role of Data in Machine Learning workshop!
+Welcome to your Deploying Azure Based Anomaly Detection Pipeline and Evaluating Data Storage workshop!
 We've prepared a seamless environment for you to explore and learn about machine learning and AI concepts and related Microsoft Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment